Acria-Network/Acria-Documentation/operating_an_oracle_node.md

 ## Withdrawing

 It is possible to withdraw the earned fees on the balances tab.
-To withdraw click one of the buttons on the lower right.
+To withdraw, click one of the buttons on the lower right.

 ![alt text](/img/qt16.png)

 ?> **Tip** It is not necessary to claim the reward every period as the reward can also be claimed in bulk for multiple periods at once.

-?> **Tip** It is always possible to withdraw the fees although depending on the gas price it might be worth to wait in order to save some gas fees.
+?> **Tip** It is always possible to withdraw the fees although depending on the gas price it might be worth waiting in order to save some gas fees.

 ## Deploying a Node Contract